RocketScientist26/Quadruped-SVG_Graphics/README.md

-# Quadruped-SVG_Graphics
+# Quadruped-SVG Graphics

-SVG Vector graphics for Quadruped Android App and plastics print
+SVG Vector graphics for Quadruped Robot Android app and plastics print
+- Made with Inkscape
+- See "Previews" folder for PNGs and PDF